LouisJustinTALLOT/cpp-docs.fr-fr/docs/mfc/reference/cmfctoolbarimages-class.md

 ### <a name="return-value"></a>Valeur de retour

-TRUE si le redimensionnement réussit ; Sinon, FALSE.
+TRUE si le redimensionnement s’effectue correctement ; Sinon, FALSe.

 ### <a name="remarks"></a>Notes